Dhrishita/Face-Recognition-based-Security-System/README.md

 # Face Recognition based Security System

-Welcome to the Diabetes prediction!
-This repository contains the source code and documentation for a diabetes prediction developed as part of a university project.
+Welcome to the Security System!
+This repository contains the source code and documentation for a security system developed as part of a university project.

 ## Table of Contents